Advising Learning Outcomes for Current Students

 Regularly communicating with your Faculty Advisor is important and can be very helpful to your academic success at NMT.

 Here's some things to keep in mind before communicating/meeting with your advisor:

 If, for some reason, you are unable to reach your advisor, contact the Department Chair or the Department Secretary.
 Usually they will be able to help you with any issues you may have, or they can put you in contact with your advisor.

-If all else fails, contact Rebecca Clemens in the OSL.
-She will help you get you in touch with your advisor, the chair, or a temporary advisor, if necessary.
+If all else fails, contact OSL staff.
+They can help you get you in touch with your advisor, the chair, or a temporary advisor, if necessary.

 The NMT Schedule of Classes lists all the courses that will be offered in the upcoming semester.